lyoganathan/lyoganathan.github.io/_pages/about.md

 ## Academic Background:

-I did my MSc. and BSc. in the
-[Department of Psychology, Neuroscience & Behaviour](https://science.mcmaster.ca/pnb/)
-at McMaster University.
+I did my BSc.
+(2013-2017) and MSc.
+(2017-2019) in the [Department of Psychology, Neuroscience & Behaviour](https://science.mcmaster.ca/pnb/) at McMaster University.
 I worked with Dr. Nicholas Bock for my undergraduate and masters thesis.
+My undergrad work involved projects like 3D printing brains from MRI data and using regression to look at group differences in MRI metrics while controlling for variables like age, sex, BMI.
+My masters research involved analyzing multi-site MRI data and comparing quantitative MRI to statistical methods for dealing with site effects.

-I spent some summers in the [TIGR Lab](http://imaging-genetics.camh.ca/) at CAMH working with Dr. Stephanie Ameis.
+I spent some summers (May-Aug 2016, 2017) in the [TIGR Lab](http://imaging-genetics.camh.ca/) at CAMH working with Dr. Stephanie Ameis.
+I worked on analyzing functional brain imaging data such as fMRI and MEG.
+Projects included looking at differences in brain networks during a task and at rest.